GaragePixel/stdlib-for-mx2/README.md

 it's iDkP from GaragePixel with stylized capitals). stdlib is intended for the Monkey2/Wonkey community, as your contributions have brought me many benefits.

+The value of these sub-libraries, wraps, patches and additions will increase with the number of users, that's why I worked to reduce the barriers to understanding the library by creating some diagrams and simplify its use through stdlib.

 # License

 This repository is licensed under the MIT License.
 See the LICENSE file for more information.